hkleinsorgen/VW-Xft/README.md

 Choose the branch matching the version of VisualWorks.
 If the version of VisualWorks is newer than the most recent branch, then loading Xft might not work or crash due to the deep integration into VisualWorks.

-Load `Xft-All` to load all packages.
-Make sure that VW does not load outdated Xft parcels from the `contributed` directory of VW (`Xft-All` tries to avoid loading these versions).
+Make sure that VW does not load outdated Xft parcels from the `contributed` directory of VW.

 ### Xft